hauau/swiftgift-auth-challenge/README.md

 ## JWT

-Signed tokens' claims can be verified at the edge without db roundtrip and used with multiple backends as it can carry both session data and authenticity proof.
-JWT is convinient to work with in web front- and backends.
+Signed tokens' claims can be verified at the edge without DB roundtrip and used with multiple backends as it can carry both session data and authenticity proof.
+JWT is convenient to work with in web front- and backends.

 ## Authentication

-This implementation uses single JWT token.
+This implementation uses a single JWT token.
 However in certain projects with requirements calling for stricter, more complex auth flow and/or sliding-sessions it makes sense to use separate `refresh` and `access` tokens: `refresh` token for auth server reissuing `access` tokens while making blacklist or other checks and `access` tokens for per-resource access and tracking session.

 # Running